418sec/huntr/bounties/other/froxlor/1/README.md

 # Description
-The server administration software for your needs.
+FRoxlor is server administration software for your needs.
 Developed by experienced server administrators, this panel simplifies the effort of managing your hosting platform. this pakage is vulnerable for xss

 # Payload USED